Ebazhanov/linkedin-skill-assessments-quizzes/t-sql/t-sql-quiz.md

 - [x] select top(1) with ties studentname from students order by grade desc;
 - [ ] select studentname,max(grade) from students order by grade desc;

+`top(1) with ties will take the highest grade and all other students with the same grade (because they are order by grade) and matches the highest grade.`

 #### Q28.
 What role does "inventory" play?
 `select bookid, boooktitle, bookauthor,quantityonhand from inventory.books;`
 - [ ] you only want to see results from books currently in inventory
 - [x] it instructs the query engine to find the books table in the inventory schema
 - [ ] it instructs the query engine to find the books table in the inventory database
 - [ ] it instructs the query engine to join the books table to the inventory schema

+`select * from dbo.books here dbo is a schema and the inventory is also schema; if we'd like to specify a database we should use db_name.schema_name.table_name`